li-emily/Final_Project/README.md

 **Limitations of Our Model**
 * May overfit if data is messy due to adding more decision trees to the algorithm for the best result.

-**Why We Chose Our Model
-* Our final question based on our available data was: Would these certain factors predispose patients to mortality from COVID-19?
-* The random forest model would fit the parameters needed to predict a binary outcome.

 **Our Model at Work**
 ![Image](Resources/Image.png)